bkco/poc-google-analytics/README.md

 Activating the standard "analytics" API is required the first time you use the API.
 Activate it by logging into the [developer console](https://console.developers.google.com/apis/api/analytics.googleapis.com).

-Activating the "realtime" analytics API is done by submitting a request to google.
-See here for [further details](https://developers.google.com/analytics/devguides/reporting/realtime/v3/).
+Activating the "realtime" analytics API can be achieved by simply submitting a request to google.
+Please see here for [further details](https://developers.google.com/analytics/devguides/reporting/realtime/v3/).